-20. (1) Subject to subsection (8), a service provider, other than a sole trader, shall appoint an individual approved by the relevant supervisory authority as its money laundering compliance officer in respect of the relevant business being carried on by the service provider.
+20. (1) Subject to subsection (8), a service provider, other than a sole trader, shall appoint an individual approved by the supervisory authority as its money laundering compliance officer in respect of the relevant business being carried on by the service provider.

-- (2) A sole trader is the money laundering compliance officer in respect of his or her relevant business. - (3) A service provider shall ensure that the individual appointed as money laundering compliance officer under this section- - (a) is of an appropriate level of seniority; and - (b) has timely access to all records that are necessary or expedient for the purpose of performing his or her functions as money laundering compliance officer.
+- (2) A sole trader is the money laundering compliance officer in respect of his or her relevant business. - (3) A service provider shall ensure that- - (a) the individual appointed as money laundering compliance officer under this section is of an appropriate level of seniority; and - (b) the money laundering compliance officer has timely access to all records that are necessary or expedient for the purpose of performing his or her functions as money laundering compliance officer.

-- (4) The principle function of the money laundering compliance officer is to oversee and monitor the service provider's compliance with the Act, all legislation for the time being in force concerning terrorist financing, these Regulations and the Code. - (5) When an individual has ceased to be the money laundering compliance officer of a service provider, the service provider shall forthwith appoint another individual approved by the relevant supervisory authority as its money laundering compliance officer.
+(4) The principal function of the money laundering compliance officer is to oversee and monitor the service provider's compliance with the Act, all laws for the time being in force concerning terrorist financing, these Regulations and the applicable Codes.

+(5) When an individual has ceased to be the money laundering compliance officer of a service provider, the service provider shall as soon as reasonably practicable appoint another individual approved by the supervisory authority as its money laundering compliance officer.